 - Instructs patient in proper cast care including danger signs.
 Assists physician or Cast Technician with applying cast and has knowledge of basic preparation of cast application and removal.

 - Cleans rooms between procedures/patients.
 Organizes and maintains medical supplies in exam rooms.

 - Ensures all medications (oral and parenteral) are current.
-Ensures all injectables are dated when opened.
+Ensures all injectibles are dated when opened.

-- Returns outdated medications to the Director of Clinic Operations/Site Lead for proper disposal.
+- Returns outdated medications to the manager for proper disposal.